 The price of Exchange Electricity is shown in Oma Helen to all customers regardless of the contract type.

 In the Oma Helen web version, the Exchange Electricity price chart can be found at the bottom of the 'Electricity' tab.

 In the Oma Helen app, you can easily find the Exchange Electricity price on the app's homepage under the 'Exchange price of electricity now' card.
 By clicking on the card, you can see a more detailed chart and get additional information about the current day's and previous days' Exchange Electricity prices.

 The origin of electricity is based on the production mix of electricity produced in Finland, deducted by electricity produced with energy sources with a certified guarantee of origin.

 Hourly prices of the Nordic electricity exchange (Nord Pool)

 The graph shows the Finnish area prices in the Nordic electricity exchange (Nord Pool).
 In the Exchange Electricity product, value added tax and margin are added to the Finnish area prices.
-The margin of Exchange Electricity is 0.38 c/kWh (0.34 c/kWh during 1.12.22-30.4.23).
+The normal price margin for Exchange Electricity is 0.38 c/kWh (0.34 c/kWh during 1.12.22-30.4.23).